 These are just a few examples of what lifestyle blogging can be.

 Lifestyle blog categories (niches)

-Now that can be a lot of work for people, but that is my professional recommendation, if you are wanting to write about different subjects.
+Now that can be a lot of work for people, but that is my professional recommendation if you are wanting to write about different subjects.
 Now, for example, I can use some lifestyle blogs from one aspect and share them to another blog I am writing, like fashion or cooking.
-In that instance I can cross post my audiences because they are related to one another.
-But if you wanting to write about makeup and sports…doesn’t cross relate to a very large audience.
+In that instance, I can cross post my audiences because they are related to one another.
+But if you want to write about makeup and sports… doesn’t cross relate to a very large audience.

 Find what you are passionate about and what you want to write about and then just start writing.